mlc-ai/web-llm/README.md

 ## Key Features
 - **In-Browser Inference**: WebLLM is a high-performance, in-browser language model inference engine that leverages WebGPU for hardware acceleration, enabling powerful LLM operations directly within web browsers without server-side processing.

-- [**Full OpenAI API Compatibility**](#full-openai-compatibility): Seamlessly integrate your app with WebLLM using OpenAI API with functionalities such as JSON-mode, function-calling, streaming, and more.
+- [**Full OpenAI API Compatibility**](#full-openai-compatibility): Seamlessly integrate your app with WebLLM using OpenAI API with functionalities such as streaming, JSON-mode, logit-level control, seeding, and more.

 - [**Extensive Model Support**](#built-in-models): WebLLM natively supports a range of models including Llama 3, Phi 3, Gemma, Mistral, Qwen(通义千问), and many others, making it versatile for various AI tasks.
 For the complete supported model list, check [MLC Models](https://mlc.ai/models).